morrissoftware1229/AutomateJobApplications/README.md

 4. Text from location box needed to be cleared out with send_keys.
 Previously, my input was concatenated with default value
 5. Needed to capture keyboard input.
 Pulled a script from Stack Overflow, but needed to learn about the Win32API, Windows naming conventions, and C++ naming conventions.
 6. Google Chrome doesn't allow test scripts to sign you into your profile, so user-data-dir needed to be added to options and a conditional sign-in to Indeed needed to be added
+7. Had to learn how to switch focus on tabs and close no longer useful tabs